 Whilst ecstasy-group substance seizures recently declined the trend was reversed in 2009 when they increased by 124 kg corresponding to the increase in ecstasy production in the region.
 The USA is the most common destination for ecstasy shipments seized in or en route from Canada, followed by Australia, Malaysia and Peru (read more).

-Cannabis and cocaine are the most widely used drugs in the region and although heroin is not as common as these drugs it is the most commonly injected drug in both the USA.
+Cannabis and cocaine are the most widely used drugs in the region and although heroin is not as common as these drugs it is the most commonly injected drug in both the USA and Canada.
 Recent estimates of the number of people in Canada who use non-medical prescription opioids (NMPO) suggest that injection of these drugs is on the increase and may have replaced heroin as the most commonly injected drug in some cities.
 In Canada, the use of NMPO is now the fourth most prevalent form of substance use behind alcohol, tobacco, and cannabis.
 Some 500,000 to 1.25 million people are estimated to use PO’s non-medically in Canada surpassing heroin and cocaine in prevalence (read more).

 In the USA, annual prevalence of cannabis use among people aged 15-64 years continued to increase in 2010 to 14.1%.
 The use of prescription drugs is ranked second after cannabis (2012 World Drug Report).
 It also remained a major market for cocaine use although evidence suggests a marked decline between 2006 and 2010.
 Ecstasy use has also been on the rise in the region especially among young people, with 2.5 million users aged 14-34 (2010).